ciresdem/cudem/docs/pointz.md

 ```

-### Complex Workflow: Clip to a range, mask out land, and remove outliers.
+### A chain of filters: Clip to a range, mask out land, and remove outliers.

 ```bash